 Qualifications & Memberships

 - Mansfield E., Hartshorn RM. and Atkinson A. (2017) Nanomaterial Recommendations from the International Union of Pure and Applied Chemistry.
-In Mansfield E; Kaiser DL; Fujita D; Van de Voorde M (Ed.), Metrology, Standardization and Industrial Innovations of Nanomaterials: 299-305.John Wiley & Sons.
+In Mansfield E; Kaiser DL; Fujita D; Van de Voorde M (Ed.), Metrology and Standardization for Nanotechnology: Protocols and Industrial Innovations: 299-305.John Wiley & Sons.

 - Hartshorn RM.
 (2011) Additive nomenclature and the nomenclature of coordination compounds.
 In Leigh GJ (Ed.), Principles of Chemical Nomenclature: A Guide to IUPAC Recommendations.
 IUPAC Chemical Nomenclature Series: 85-108.
 Cambridge: Royal Society of Chemistry (& IUPAC).